September 30, 2022

 October 1, 2021

 The annual healthcare travelers conference - TravCon - concluded last week in Las Vegas.
-For months it was uncertain whether the in-person conference would be held at all due to concerns surrounding the COVID-19 pandemic.
-But improving case numbers and a very high vaccination rate among the attendees allowed for a safe conference.
+For months, it was uncertain whether the in-person conference would be held at all due to concerns surrounding the COVID-19 pandemic.
+However, improving case numbers and a very high vaccination rate among the attendees allowed for a safe conference.
 The organizers reported an 80% vaccination rate and excellent compliance with PPE among the healthcare travelers who have been suiting up for going on two years.
 This devastating disease has transformed every aspect of society, and healthcare travel is no exception.
-With chronic nursing shortages already the norm even before the pandemic, the demand for nurses in all specialties has exploded since January of 2020, particularly in critical care specialties where the demand in many regions is eight times normal.
+With chronic nursing shortages already the norm even before the pandemic, the demand for nurses in all specialties has exploded since January 2020, particularly in critical care specialties where the demand in many regions is eight times normal.
 Along with higher demand has come higher pay.
 Travel nurse pay has never been higher, with some nursing contracts paying $10,000 per week or more.
 It will be interesting to see whether these higher rates endure following the pandemic - if that day ever arrives.

 March 3, 2021

 According to Staffing Industry Analysts, pay rates for registered nurses jumped by 24% year over year amid an increase in demand prompted by the pandemic, according to data released by PRO Unlimited, an MSP and VMS provider.
 Overall, pay in the healthcare sector rose an average of 19%.
-This is in line with anecdotal reports of remarkably higher rates among those who are staffing coronavirus crisis positions.
-Although rates will likely drop somewhat once the frantic response to the pandemic stabilizes and diminishes, we expect that rates will stabilize at a generally higher level as compared to pre-pandemic bill rates.
+This is in line with anecdotal reports of remarkably higher rates among those staffing coronavirus crisis positions.
+Although rates will likely drop somewhat once the frantic response to the pandemic stabilizes and diminishes, we expect that rates will stabilize at a generally higher level than pre-pandemic bill rates.
 This is good news!

 June 11, 2019